bluenviron/mediamtx/README.md

 ##### Latency

 The RTSP protocol doesn't introduce any latency by itself.
 Latency is usually introduced by clients, that put frames in a buffer to compensate network fluctuations.
 In order to decrease latency, the best way consists in tuning the client.
-For instance, latency can be decreased with VLC by decreasing the Network caching parameter, that is available in the Open network stream dialog or alternatively ca be set with the command line:
+For instance, in VLC, latency can be decreased by decreasing the Network caching parameter, that is available in the "Open network stream" dialog or alternatively can be set with the command line:

 ```
 vlc --network-caching=50 rtsp://...